alces-software/flight-appliance-docs/docs/source/torque/torque.rst

 Requesting more resources
 -------------------------

-By default, jobs are constrained to the default set of resources - users can use scheduler instructions to request more resources for their jobs.
+By default, jobs are constrained to a default set of resources - users can use scheduler instructions to request more resources for their jobs.
 The following documentation shows how these requests can be made.

 Running multi-threaded jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If users want to use multiple cores on a compute node to run a multi-threaded application, they need to inform the scheduler - this allows jobs to be efficiently spread over compute nodes to get the best possible performance.
 Using multiple CPU cores is achieved by specifying ``-l mppwidth=[count]`` option in either your submission command or the scheduler directives in your job script.
 The ``-l mppwidth=[count]`` option informs the scheduler of the number of cores you wish to reserve for use.
-If
-the parameter is omitted, a default of 1 core is assumed.
+If the parameter is omitted, a default of 1 core is assumed.
 You could specify the option ``-l mppwidth=4`` to request 4 CPU cores for your job.

 Running Parallel (MPI) jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If users want to run parallel jobs via a message passing interface (MPI), they need to inform the scheduler - this allows jobs to be efficiently spread over compute nodes to get the best possible performance.
-Using multiple CPU cores across multiple nodes is achieved by specifying the ``-l nodes=2:ppn=1`` option either in your job submission command or your job-script directives.
-The example option requests 2 compute hosts with 1 compute core on each compute on each requested node.
+Using multiple CPU cores across multiple nodes is achieved by specifying the ``-l nodes=X:ppn=Y`` option either in your job submission command or your job-script directives, to request **Y** cores on each of **X** nodes.

 For example, to use 8 CPU cores on the cluster for a single application - you could use the following scheduler directive:

     ``-l nodes=4:ppn=2``    Request 4 nodes using 2 cores across each requested node

-This application is launched via the OpenMPI ``mpirun`` command.
-This jobscript loads the ``apps/imb`` module before launching the application, which automatically loads the module for ``openmpi``.
+The following example shows launching the **Intel Message-passing (IMB)** MPI benchmark across 64 cores on your cluster.
+This application is launched via the OpenMPI ``mpirun`` command - the number of threads and list of hosts to use are specified as parameters to ``mpirun``.
+This jobscript loads the ``apps/imb`` module before launching the application, which automatically loads the module for **OpenMPI**.

 .. code-block:: bash

   #!/bin/bash -l
-  #PBS -l nodes=4:ppn=2
+  #PBS -l nodes=8:ppn=8
   #PBS -N imb
   #PBS -j oe /home/alces/outputs/imb_mpi.out.$PBS_JOBID
   module load apps/imb